 All of the companies on this list are rated either A, A+ or A++.
 Ratings of A- and A are considered excellent, while A+ and A++ are superior.

 Financial strength becomes a lot less impressive if other aspects of a company are subpar.
 That’s why customer service and experience is such an important thing to take into account.

 I’ve evaluated these companies’ customer satisfaction and reputation by looking at information such as their J.D.
 Power ratings.
 J.D.
 Power is a marketing research company that surveys customers, then rates insurance companies on a 1,000-point scale based on those survey answers.

 After scoring the companies, J.D.
 Power labels each insurer as “among the best,” “better than most,” “about average” and “the rest.”

 All you Penny Hoarders out there… you knew I’d have to take your personal finances into account, didn’t you?

-This factor was a bit more subjective than the others, because your premium payments can depend on a variety of factors—your age when you buy insurance, your health and your habits, just to name a few.
+This factor was a bit more subjective than the others, because your premium payments can range and depend on a variety of factors—your age when you buy insurance, your health and your habits, just to name a few.

 |Company||AM Best Rating||J.D.
 Power Ranking||Premium||Best for...|

 Do you already use State Farm to insure your home, car, business or health?
 Then you can save money by purchasing your life insurance through them, too.
 Yep, State Farm rewards you for buying multiple insurance products through them.